Gustavo6046/Netbyte/README.md

     main()

-And its expression chaining syntax, which makes this so flexible, is inspired by Lisp.
+And its expression chaining, inspired by Lisp, is what makes this so flexible.
 See the code, especially that at `netbyte.py`, to learn more about the opcodes (Operation Codes) and expcodes (Expression Codes), and all the types too!